react-navigation/react-navigation.github.io/versioned_docs/version-6.x/hiding-tabbar-in-screens.md

 sidebar_label: Hiding tab bar in specific screens
 ---

-Sometimes we may want to hide the tab bar in specific screens in a native stack navigator nested in a tab navigator.
+Sometimes we may want to hide the tab bar in specific screens in a stack navigator nested in a tab navigator.
 Let's say we have 5 screens: `Home`, `Feed`, `Notifications`, `Profile` and `Settings`, and your navigation structure looks like this:

 ```js
 function HomeStack() {